jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 > columns.
 Lines between tables indicate how tables are related to each
 > other.*

-If you are new to relational databases, relax.
-Think of a database as several Excel worksheets (a workbook), where each sheet is a table that stores specific information; the tables are linked in a specific way.
+If you are new to relational databases, think of a database as several Excel worksheets (a workbook), where each sheet is a table that stores specific information.
+The tables are linked in a specific way.

 Database tables (keyed to Figure 2.2 in this paragraph) store data and metadata about the overall monitoring effort.
 Each rectangle in Figure